indie-mirror/indienet-docs/content/engine/_index.en.md

 [ActivityPub](https://www.w3.org/TR/activitypub/) implementation in JavaScript (ES6) for use in Indienet apps and sites.

-Indienet apps are federated web apps (or sites) that are built for use by a single person.
+Indienet apps are federated personal web apps (or sites) that are built for use by a single person.

 {{% children  %}}